Meroje/documentation-en/source/install/common_problems.rst

 * Find the virtualhost config file, commonly in :file:`/etc/apache2/site-enabled/`.
 * Edit the virtualhost config file with write permission.

-In this example, we use the nano editor and the virtualhost config file name is :file:`000-default` :
+In this example, we use the :program:`nano` editor and the virtualhost config file name is :file:`000-default` :

 .. code-block:: bash